CBDA vs CBD: Major Differences You Should Know

 Cannabis legalization is ongoing on a state-by-state basis.
 This can make it confusing for everyday people to understand what is or is not legal in their state.
 Here’s a quick summary:

 In states where cannabis is legal for recreational use, all cannabis products can be legally sold over the counter.
 In states where cannabis is legal for medical use, but not for recreational use, cannabis products containing THC are available by prescription only, but non-psychoactive cannabis preparations are legal for over-the-counter sale.
 Finally, in states where cannabis is completely illegal, non-psychoactive cannabis preparations are still legal.

 In other words, CBDA oil is available in all 50 states.
 However, depending on what state you’re in, the preparation may or may not contain THC.
 If you want the benefits of CBDA without the THC “high”, check your state laws carefully.
-If recreational cannabis is legal in your state, you’ll want to make extra sure that your CBDA oil is THC-free.
+If recreational cannabis isn't legal in your state, you’ll want to make extra sure that your CBDA oil is THC-free.

 What Research is Being Done With CBDA?

 As we already mentioned, CBDA has only been studied for a little over a decade.
 When it comes to CBDA vs CBD research, our understanding of CBDA is only just beginning to develop.
 We’ve already talked about CBDA’s anti-inflammatory effects.
 However, there are some other significant benefits that are worth mentioning.

 For instance, new research shows that CBDA is more than 100 times as effective than CBD at bonding to 5-HT receptors.
 This is not entirely because of its relationship to the 5-HT receptor itself.
 Research suggests that CBDA is more bioavailable than CBD.
 This means that the body can process it and metabolize it faster and more easily.
 So not only does it work better, it works faster.